Miracleman (character)

-After a 15-year hiatus brought on by a confused legal situation, the character was successfully brought back into print by Marvel Comics in 2010, initially reverting to the Marvelman name.
-From 2014 onwards Marvel began reprinting the revival material, once again using the Miracleman name, and in 2022 began continuing the story.
+After a 15-year hiatus brought on by a legal dispute over the character's ownership, the character was successfully brought back into print by Marvel Comics in 2010, initially presenting classic material under the Marvelman name.
+From 2014 onwards, Marvel began reprinting the revival material, once again using the Miracleman name, and in 2022 began continuing the story.

-Creation
+Concept and creation

 Following Fawcett Publications' cessation of their superhero titles in 1953, British publisher L. Miller & Son were left with the prospect of having to cancel their popular Captain Marvel and Captain Marvel Jr. weeklies due to a lack of material.
 Len Miller contacted Mick Anglo, whose Gower Street Studio had provided cover artwork and other material for Miller's titles, to create a replacement.
 Anglo modified Captain Marvel, changing his human identity from newsboy Billy Batson to copyboy Micky Moran.
-The character's superhuman form was changed from Captain Marvel to Marvelman, after consideration was given to naming the new character Captain Miracle and Miracleman - both names that would later be used by Anglo for further derivatives of Captain Marvel.
-Anglo took the opportunity to simplify the character's costume, eliminating Captain Marvel's cloak and switching his lightning bolt to a simpler "MM" chest logo.
+The character's superhuman form was changed from Captain Marvel to Marvelman, after consideration was given to naming the new character Captain Miracle and Miracleman—both names that would later be used by Anglo for further derivatives of Captain Marvel.
+Anglo took the opportunity to simplify the character's costume, eliminating Captain Marvel's cape and switching his lightning bolt to a simpler "MM" chest logo.
 To provide greater contrast Marvelman was given close-cropped blond hair and a predominantly blue colour scheme.
 Anglo considered giving the character a gravity belt but eventually decided to retain flight as an inherent ability of the superhero.

 While Marvelman and (less frequently, despite debuting concurrently) Young Marvelman are occasionally called the first British superheroes this is not the case as the short-lived DC Thomson Dandy character The Amazing Mr. X debuted some ten years previously.